Arsalaan-Ahmad/Friends-TV-Show-Analysis/README.md

+Here’s a polished GitHub repository description for your project based on the provided text:

+---

 # Visual Analytics of Character Dynamics and Sentiment Evolution in *Friends*

 This project introduces a **visual analytics approach** to analyzing the scripts of the iconic TV series *Friends*.
 By leveraging transcript data and advanced visualization techniques, the research uncovers hidden insights into character personas, emotional trajectories, and relational dynamics.